wkiane/mini-instagram-clone/README.md

 # mini-instagram-clone
-An simpler clone of instagram in PHP
+An simpler clone of instagram in PHP using MVC Pattern.